Advertisement

 3

-Share your story about how encryption has affected your community
+Share your experience of how encryption has affected your community

 4

-Join the coalition through Illinois Press Association or ACLU of Illinois
+Get involved through the Illinois Press Association or ACLU of Illinois

-If Illinois passes HB-3911, it becomes a model for other states.
-If it fails, the message to police departments nationwide is clear: encrypt without consequence.
+If Illinois passes HB-3911, other states have a working model to follow.
+If it fails, departments across the country will read the result clearly: encrypt without consequence.